dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr-blazor.md

 # [Visual Studio for Mac](#tab/visual-studio-mac)

-1. Install the latest version of [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) and perform the following steps:
+1. Install the latest version of [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) and perform the following steps.

+   Select the *Preview* channel from within Visual Studio.
+For more information, see [Install a preview version of Visual Studio for Mac](/visualstudio/mac/install-preview).

 1. Select **File** > **New Solution** or create a **New** project from the **Start Window**.